 Until 1994, the best way to reach the grave was to take a boat to Tris Boukes Bay, and then follow the route taken by Brooke’s pall bearers up the valley.
 This way has now been closed off by the Greek Navy.

-Alternatively you may be able to rent a car or motorcycle, and combine a visit to the grave with a tour of the rest of the island.
+Instead, you can drive from Skyros Town.
+Car rental on Skyros is informal.
+Outside the high season, rates can be as little as 30 euro per day.
+If you do this it's worth combining a visit to the grave with a tour of the rest of the island.
 This should take around a day, allowing for a few stops for swims or exploration.

 Alternatively you can take a taxi.
 Taxis are usually available at the bus terminus and taxi stand below the main town square.

 The journey starts on the main road southwards to Linaria.
 A mile or so outside Skyros Town, there is a small turning to the left, sign posted Achili.
 This eventually leads to the village of Kalamitsa.
 South of here, the island is almost entirely uninhabited.

 The road south of Kalamitsa is now metalled and is an easy drive.
 Watch out for livestock, which can include cows as well as smaller animals.
 Do not be put off by signs saying that this is a military area - the restricted zone starts after the Grave.